 Jo Hilder is a writer, artist, an experienced speaker, author of four self-published books, and most recently the author of Small and Pure – A Cautionary Tale, released in June 2016 by Rhiza Press.
 She is a cancer survivor, diagnosed with stage 3B Non-Hodgkins Lymphoma in 2013.
 Jo writes honestly about middle-age, and other depressing topics including living with bipolar disorder, running a business mid-COVID19, and remembering not to be rude to others. ….

 Jo has been involved in creative arts since the 1980’s, studying, teaching and working professionally across various spheres including drama and acting, singing and songwriting, art design and advertising media production, web design and blogging, screenprinting, clip art and stamp block design, leadlighting, fabric art design and quilting, painting and drawing, sculpture, clothing design and upcycling and jewellry making.

 Jo is also a qualified and experienced support group facilitator and community advocate, having held various roles with the NSW Cancer Council including Programs Coordinator and Relationship Manager.
 She continues to work closely with the organisation, speaking at events and assisting with training and advocacy.

-A trained Chaplain, Jo spent many years in various roles in local church congregations in pastoral care, music and creative ministry.
+As trained Chaplain and qualified pastor, Jo spent several years in various roles in local church congregations in pastoral care, music and creative ministry.

-Jo also co-authored several projects including Under A Sudanese Star with Yai Atem, a Lost Boy of Southern Sudan, The Light At the End Of The Tunnel – How To Beat Cancer with 12 year old leukaemia survivor, Jacob Cooper, and Left At The Gate – A Mothers Journey With Grief and Loss by Jillian March.
+Jo also co-authored and edited Under A Sudanese Star with Yai Atem, a Lost Boy of Southern Sudan, The Light At the End Of The Tunnel – How To Beat Cancer with 12 year old leukaemia survivor, Jacob Cooper, and Left At The Gate – A Mothers Journey With Grief and Loss by Jillian March.